dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Debate 4 - Minimum Human Intervention.md

 ## Scalability of the system
 - This is also addressed in the paper today.
 Using reinforcement learning without human intervention can continuously improve the policy.
-It assign rewards to their own trials and autonomously
+It assigns rewards to their own trials and autonomously collects large amount of real-world data.
+-